IIIF/cookbook-recipes/recipe/0309-annotation-collection/index.md

 The Annotations select rectangular regions on the Canvases in the Manifest and add textual tags describing layout elements.
 They are contained in two AnnotationPages "anno_p1.json" for Annotations on the first Canvas and "anno_p2.json" for Annotations on the second Canvas. "anno_p1.json" contains a `next` reference to "anno_p2.json", "anno_p2.json" contains a `prev` reference to "anno_p1.json", and both pages contain a `partOf` reference to the AnnotationCollection.

-The AnnotationCollection is in the file "anno_coll.json".
+The Annotation Collection is in the file "anno_coll.json".
 It has a `label` and references "anno_p1.json" as the `first` and "anno_p2.json" as the `last` page and contains the `total` number of Annotations.

-The AnnotationCollection referencing the AnnotationPages:
+The Annotation Collection referencing the Annotation Pages:

 {% include jsonviewer.html src="anno_coll.json" %}